beaverbuilder/documentation/docs/assistant/cloud/account-settings/profile-settings.md

 sidebar_label: Public Profile Settings
 ---

 Your public profile is part of the Assistant Pro Community.

+1. Log into your Assistant Pro account.
+2. Navigate to **Account > General** tab.
-Access public profile settings from the **Assistant Pro Cloud dashboard > Account > General**.
-If you don't want to make my profile available to the community, it can be disabled.
-By default it is enabled.
+3. If you don't want to make my profile available to the community, it can be disabled.
+  By default it is **Enabled**.

 Your public profile is assigned a file structure that utilizes your username.
 This example is for the community member [@paullacey](https://app.assistant.pro/community/user/paullacey).